nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Once the `WorkoutCommand` object is created, the `WorkoutCommand#execute()` method is called.
 Depending on the type of command action, this method will call the appropriate operations from the `WorkoutList` class.
-For instance, if the command action is `/create`, the `WorkoutCommand#execute()` method will call `WorkoutList#createAndAddWorkout(userArgument)` to create a new workout in the application.
+For instance, if the command action is `/new`, the `WorkoutCommand#execute()` method will call `WorkoutList#createAndAddWorkout(userArgument)` to create a new workout in the application.
 To view the details of the `WorkoutCommand#execute()`, click [here](https://github.com/AY2122S2-CS2113T-T09-2/tp/blob/master/src/main/java/commands/WorkoutCommand.java).
 <br><br>
 When all methods except the `listAllWorkout()` method are executed, the `FileManager` and `UI` classes will call its appropriate methods depending on the command action.
-From the previous example, the `/create` workout command action will call the `FileManager#writeNewWorkoutToFile(newWorkout)` and also the `UI#printNewCreatedMessage(newWorkout)` methods after the new workout has been created.
+From the previous example, the `/new` workout command action will call the `FileManager#writeNewWorkoutToFile(newWorkout)` and also the `UI#printNewCreatedMessage(newWorkout)` methods after the new workout has been created.
 <br><br>
 Finally, methods in the `PlanList` class is only called when the `/delete` and `/update` workout command actions are executed.
-These methods are used to modify the application's plans list as the `/delete` and `/update` actions are cascading actions (i.e. deleting a workout will delete plan(s) containing that deleted workout).
+These methods are used to modify the application's plan list as the `/delete` and `/update` actions are cascading actions (i.e. deleting a workout will delete plan(s) containing that deleted workout).